 Within the German Climate Action Programme (Bundesregierung, 2019, 2023), e.g. the German Federal Ministry of Education and Research mostly funds applied research for specific technologies but also several network and consolidation projects, as well as research on social and governance issues to address climate change in its entire breadth.
 The programme lists 24 different areas and focuses particularly on the energy sector, mobility, and industry policy.
-It, e.g. supports different technologies along the hydrogen supply chain (solar cell-based electrolysis, transport of hydrogen, hydrogen-based methanol production), several battery related projects, research on synthetic fuels, research on preventing process-based emissions in industry and on carbon capture and storage (CCS).
-Yet, the programme also supports mobility related projects focusing on urban and spatial planning as well as education projects, related e.g. to vocational education, early childhood development and provides scholarships to young people engaged in climate protection.
+It, e.g. supports different technologies along the hydrogen supply chain (solar cell-based electrolysis, transport of hydrogen, hydrogen-based methanol production), several battery related projects, research on synthetic fuels, research on preventing process-based emissions in industry and on carbon capture and storage (CCS).2 Yet, the programme also supports

-&lt;sup>1 The German KSG (Bundes-Klimaschutzgesetz, engl.
+1 The German KSG (Bundes-Klimaschutzgesetz, engl.
 Federal Climate Protection Act) was passed in 2019 and aims at ensuring the achievement of national and European climate protection targets.
 For the first time, this act legally enshrines sectoral targets to be met.
 The law mandates a reduction in greenhouse gas emissions by at least 65% compared to 1990 levels by 2030 and by at least 88% by 2040.
 Additionally, it sets the goal of achieving net greenhouse gas neutrality by 2045.

-&lt;sup>2 The government established the new German Climate Action Programme 2023 in October 2023.
+2 The government established the new German Climate Action Programme 2023 in October 2023.
 It includes about 130 measures including measures aiming at R&I activities (Expertentat für Klimafragen, 2023).